 Key Features

-Enterprise-grade incident and problem management that handles high-volume ticket routing and escalation workflows across multiple service desks
+Enterprise-grade incident management and problem management aligned with ITIL best practices, handling high-volume ticket routing and escalation workflows across multiple service desks.

 Limitations

-ServiceNow requires a lot of implementation time, dedicated administrators, and substantial ongoing costs that can make it prohibitive for mid-sized teams looking for quick deployment and simple maintenance.
+ServiceNow requires significant implementation time, dedicated administrators, and substantial ongoing pricing commitments.
+This can make it prohibitive for mid-sized IT departments seeking faster deployment and lower maintenance overhead.

 ServiceNow provides enterprise functionality but demands considerable resources and expertise to implement and maintain effectively.
 It is a good solution for large enterprises requiring complex multi-departmental workflows with dedicated ServiceNow administration teams.